 Immigration to Canada has introduced a set of timely initiatives to aid Ukrainians and current Ukraine residents, as well as to assist Canadian citizens, permanent residents, and their immediate family members in returning swiftly to Canada.
 These measures include:

-A specialized hotline for Ukraine-specific immigration inquiries is now available, assisting both domestic and international callers.
-The number to reach this service is 613-321-4243, with collect calls accepted.
-Additionally, to ensure a prioritized response, inquiries submitted via the IRCC web form can include the keyword “Ukraine2022.”
+A dedicated hotline is now operational for immigration inquiries specific to Ukraine, providing assistance to callers both domestically and internationally.
+You can reach this service at 613-321-4243, with collect calls accepted.
+To expedite responses, inquiries through the IRCC web form should include the keyword "Ukraine2022."

-Urgent processing is available for travel documents.
-This includes single-journey travel documentation for immediate family members of Canadian citizens and permanent residents who lack valid passports.
+There is urgent processing available for travel documents, covering single-trip travel documents for immediate family members of Canadian citizens and permanent residents without valid passports.

-The Canadian government prioritizes the extension of work and study permits for Ukrainians, allowing them to continue their stay or work longer within Canada.
-A temporary policy also lets individuals apply for a work permit from within the country.
-Those with job offers can remain and begin working while awaiting their work permit approval.
+The Canadian government is expediting the extension of work and study permits for Ukrainians, allowing them to prolong their stay or continue working in Canada.
+A temporary policy permits individuals to apply for a work permit from within the country.
+Those who have received job offers can remain and start employment while their work permit applications are being processed.

-For Ukrainians currently in Canada as visitors, workers, or students who cannot return home, open work permits are being issued.
+Open work permits are being issued to Ukrainians currently in Canada as visitors, workers, or students who are unable to return home.

-Waivers are in place for travel and immigration document fees, including Canadian passports, permanent resident travel documents, proof of citizenship, visitor visas, and work or study permits.
+Travel and immigration document fees have been waived, including those for Canadian passports, permanent resident travel documents, proof of citizenship, visitor visas, and work or study permits.

 Eligible temporary residents can access Settlement Program Services through the CUAET, which includes: